Migration Review Mechanisms

 On successful completion of this unit, students will be able to:

-1. Identify and critically analyse requirements and procedures relating to appeals and reviews.
+1. Critically analyse and interpret requirements and procedures relating to appeals and reviews.

-2. Recognise when and how to undertake appropriate research to prepare submissions, and effectively advocate for clients.
+2. Conduct systematic research and apply critical judgment to prepare submissions, and effectively advocate for clients.

-3. Determine and implement appropriate advocacy strategies in negotiation with key stakeholders.
+3. Determine, formulate, and implement advanced advocacy strategies in negotiation with key stakeholders.

-4. Plan and prepare communication strategies with key stakeholders including clients and government.
+4. Plan, design, and produce communication strategies with key stakeholders including clients and government.

-5. Demonstrate an understanding of ethical and professional standards, including duty of care, informed consent and the nature of independent advice.
+5. Demonstrate and apply advanced understanding of ethical and professional standards, including duty of care, informed consent and the nature of independent advice.

 Study as a single unit